-2. Configure TCP/IP for your computer
+1. Install TCP/IP component

-- On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel. - 2) Double-click the Network icon, highlight the bound TCP/IP tab in the appearing
+- 1) On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel. - 2) Click the Network and Internet Connections icon, and then click on the Network Connections tab in the appearing window. - 3) Right click the icon that showed below, select Properties on the prompt page.